 Can I still give my tithe or offering on campus?

 For touch-free giving, we encourage you to make your gifts online through our safe and secure giving platform here.
-Designated boxes for giving will still be available on campus but we strongly recommend giving online.

 Will the campuses be open for other activities during the week?
 Will other activities resume in person?